nightowl886/Patient-Survey/README.md

 This project is inspired by a tutorial from **Data Wizardry**.

-Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **CMS Hospital Cost Report (HCRIS)** and the **HCAHPS dataset** .
+Since the original dataset download link used in the tutorial is no longer available, I sourced official datasets directly from **2023 CMS Hospital Cost Report (HCRIS)** and the **Hospital Consumer Assessment of Healthcare Providers and Systems(HCAHPS) dataset**.

 My goal is to explore patient satisfaction with hospitals in the United States.
 By leveraging these reliable public sources, the project remains reproducible and demonstrates adaptability when facing unavailable resources.